Energinet.dk's tasks are to:

 Energinet.dk owns the natural gas transmission system and the 400 kV, 150 kV and 132 kV electricity transmission system and is the co-owner of the electrical interconnections to Norway, Sweden and Germany.

-We own the natural gas storage facility at Lille Torup in northern Jutland and has access to the natural gas storage facility at Stenlille in Zealand.
+We own the natural gas storage facility at Lille Torup in northern Jutland and the natural gas storage facility at Stenlille in Zealand.

 See an overview of the Energinet.dk Group here.